stillspring/secretzitel333-telegram-bo/README.md

 # Telegram Bot with Key Phrase Detection

-A Python Telegram bot that responds to specific key phrases and sends owner notifications using python-telegram-bot 21.2.
+A Python Telegram bot that responds to specific key phrases and sends owner notifications using pyTelegramBotAPI.

 ## Features